 GeneCards Summary for GABRG2 Gene

-GABRG2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Gamma 2) is a Protein Coding gene.
-Diseases associated with GABRG2 include epilepsy, childhood absence 2 and psychomotor disease.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRA4.
+GABRG2 (Gamma-Aminobutyric Acid Type A Receptor Subunit Gamma2) is a Protein Coding gene.
+Diseases associated with GABRG2 include Febrile Seizures, Familial, 8 and Developmental And Epileptic Encephalopathy 74.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRG1.